-- · make it difficult for us to satisfy our financial obligations, including making scheduled principal and interest payments on our indebtedness; - · limit our ability to borrow additional funds for working capital, capital expenditures, acquisitions or other general business purposes; - limit our ability to use our cash flow or obtain additional financing for future working capital, capital expenditures, acquisitions or other general business purposes; - expose us to the risk of rising interest rates with respect to the borrowings under our variable rate indebtedness; - require us to use a substantial portion of our cash on hand and/or from future operations to make debt service payments; - limit our flexibility to plan for, or react to, changes in our business and industry; - place us at a competitive disadvantage compared to our less leveraged competitors; and - increase our vulnerability to the impact of adverse economic and industry conditions.
+- make it difficult for us to satisfy our financial obligations, including making scheduled principal and interest payments on our indebtedness; - limit our ability to borrow additional funds for working capital, capital expenditures, acquisitions or other general business purposes; - limit our ability to use our cash flow or obtain additional financing for future working capital, capital expenditures, acquisitions or other general business purposes; - expose us to the risk of rising interest rates with respect to the borrowings under our variable rate indebtedness; - require us to use a substantial portion of our cash on hand and/or from future operations to make debt service payments; - limit our flexibility to plan for, or react to, changes in our business and industry; - place us at a competitive disadvantage compared to our less leveraged competitors; and - increase our vulnerability to the impact of adverse economic and industry conditions, such as those resulting from the COVID-19 pandemic, which may further limit our ability to satisfy our financial obligations.

-If we are unable to pay amounts due under our outstanding indebtedness or to fund other liquidity needs, such as future capital expenditures or contingent liabilities as a result of adverse business developments, including expenses related to our ongoing and future legal proceedings and governmental investigations as well as increased pricing pressures or otherwise, we may be required to refinance all or part of our then-existing indebtedness, sell assets, reduce or delay capital expenditures or seek to raise additional capital, any of which could have a material adverse effect on our business, financial condition, results of operations and cash flows.
+If we are unable to pay amounts due under our outstanding indebtedness or to fund other liquidity needs, such as future capital expenditures or contingent liabilities as a result of adverse business developments, including expenses related to our ongoing and future legal proceedings and governmental investigations, decreased revenues or increased costs and expenses related to the impact of COVID-19 on our business, as well as increased pricing pressures or otherwise, we may be required to refinance all or part of our then-existing indebtedness, sell assets, reduce or delay capital expenditures or seek to raise additional capital, any of which could have a material adverse effect on our business, financial condition, results of operations and cash flows.
 There can be no assurance that we will be able to accomplish any of these alternatives on terms acceptable to us, or at all.
-Any refinancing of this substantial indebtedness could be at significantly higher interest rates, which will depend on the conditions of the markets and our financial condition at such time.
+Any refinancing of this substantial indebtedness could be at significantly higher interest rates, which will depend on the conditions of the markets (particularly given the extreme volatility in the capital markets) and our financial condition at such time.
 In addition, we may be able to incur substantial additional indebtedness in the future, including secured indebtedness.
 If new indebtedness is added to our current debt levels, the related risks that we and our subsidiaries now face could intensify.
 At any time and from time to time, we may also be pursuing activities to extend our debt maturities, lower principal balances, reduce interest expense or obtain covenant flexibility.
 Activities could include, without limitation, one or more tender offers, exchange offers, debt-for-equity exchanges or consent solicitations.
+The terms of any such transactions, including the amount of any exchange consideration and terms of any refinanced debt, could potentially be negatively impacted by a downgrade of our debt ratings and could also be less favorable than we have been able to obtain in the past, including a requirement that we grant liens on our assets as collateral (resulting in an increase in our total outstanding secured indebtedness), as a result of changing market conditions and investment interest from the pandemic and its impact on our business and the financial markets, including requiring us to incur additional secured indebtedness.
 We cannot predict if or when we would conduct any such activity, whether any such activities will achieve their intended results or whether any such activity could impact our financial results or be dilutive.